Benenson Awards in the Arts

 The Benenson Awards in the Arts provide funding for fees, travel and other educational expenses for arts-centered projects proposed by Duke University admitted undergraduate students, including graduating seniors.
 Students who plan to pursue a career in the arts or creative industries are especially encouraged to apply.

-Graduate students, DKU visiting students, and other inter-institutional students are not eligible to apply.
+Graduate students, DKU students visiting for a semester/summer, and other inter-institutional students are not eligible to apply.
 If you are a Robertson Scholar who has declared an arts credential at Duke, you can apply for consideration and your recommendation must be from a Duke faculty artist.

-Jules Odendahl-James (Theater Studies; Director of Academic Engagement for Arts & Humanities), Chair
+Jules Odendahl-James (Theater Studies; Director of Engagement, Duke Arts), Chair

 Roseen Giles (Music)